Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_languages.md

 Common Language Infrastructure-compliant programming language, such as F#, Boo, or ClojureCLR.
 However, C# is the only officially supported .NET option.

+Note:
-.. note:: GDScript code itself doesn't execute as fast as compiled C# or C++.
+ GDScript code itself doesn't execute as fast as compiled C# or C++.
           However, most script code calls functions written with fast algorithms in C++ code inside the engine.
 In many cases, writing gameplay logic in GDScript, C#, or C++ won't have a significant impact on